 Equipment

-For this recipe, you will need a few pieces of equipment.
-You will need a stand mixer, or hand mixer, a small ice cream scoop (optional), and at least 1 large baking sheet!
+For this recipe, you will need a stand mixer or hand mixer, a small ice cream scoop (optional), and at least one large baking sheet.

-For the stand mixer, ensure that you use a paddle attachment for the cookie dough.
-A stand mixer is optional, you can mix by hand, just ensure that you do not over mix the batter.
+For the stand mixer, ensure you use a paddle attachment for the cookie dough.
+A stand mixer is optional; you can mix by hand, but ensure that you do not overmix the batter.

 Vegan Oatmeal Cookie Storage

-You can store your baked cookies in an air tight container in the fridge for up to 2 weeks!
-You can also store your baked cookies in the freezer for 3-4 months.
+You can store your baked cookies in an airtight container in the fridge for up to 2 weeks, or in the freezer for 3-4 months.
 Consuming your cookies sooner rather than later will ensure more freshness!

-The other best part about these cookies is you can make the dough ahead of time, store them in the freezer, and defrost the cookies to bake as needed so that you can have freshly baked cookies on demand!
+The other best part about these cookies is that you can make the dough ahead of time, store it in the freezer, and defrost the cookies to bake as needed, so you can have freshly baked cookies on demand!

 Top tips

-- The best part about these cookies is you can make the dough ahead of time, store them in the freezer, and defrost the cookies to bake as needed!
+- The best part about these cookies is that you can make the dough ahead of time, store it in the freezer, and defrost the cookies to bake as needed!

-- You can also substitute with King Arthurs 1:1 gluten free flour for a gluten-free option.
+- You can substitute King Arthur’s 1:1 gluten-free flour for a gluten-free option.

-- Make sure you refrigerate the cookies for at least 20 minutes in the fridge until just before baking.
+- Ensure you refrigerate the cookies in the fridge for at least 20 minutes until just before baking.

-- Flatten the refrigerated cookies slightly, with your hands, before you place the cookies in the oven to bake.
+- Flatten the refrigerated cookies slightly with your hands before you place them in the oven to bake.

 Frequently Asked Questions (FAQs)

-Your oatmeal cookies could not be soft and chewy for a few reasons.
-Ensure that you do not overmix the batter, do not over bake your cookies, and be sure to use brown sugar in your recipe to provide extra moisture!
+Your oatmeal cookies may not be soft and chewy for a few reasons.
+Ensure that you do not overmix the batter or overbake your cookies, and be sure to use brown sugar in your recipe to provide extra moisture!

-Yes, you should let oatmeal cookie dough chill and rest for at least 20 minutes in the refrigerator before baking.
-This will allow the butter to become cold and will prevent your cookies spreading out too much while baking.
+Yes, you should let the oatmeal cookie dough chill and rest for at least 20 minutes in the refrigerator before baking.
+This will allow the butter to become cold and prevent your cookies from spreading too much while baking.

 The best flour for cookies is all-purpose flour.
 The best gluten-free flour to use for cookies is a 1:1 gluten-free flour mix.